cecukemon/CarND-Advanced-Lane-Lines/writeup_template.md

 Then I iterated over the directory with the calibration images, transforming each image to grayscale and using cv2.findChessboardCorners to detect chessboard corners.
 Some images did not successfully detect corners, I skipped those.
 If corners were detected, I appended those to the array imgpoints, and appended the precomputed, ideal corner coordinates to the array worldpoints.

 Finally, I used cv2.calibrateCamera to calibrate the camera, and cv2.getOptimalNewCameraMatrix to compute a camera matrix that I will later use to undistort images.
-This is an example of an undistorted calibration image:
+This is an example of an distortion-corrected calibration image:

 ![alt text][image1]

 ###Pipeline (single images)

 ####1.
 Provide an example of a distortion-corrected image.

-To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:
+The distortion correction on the video frames happens in the process_image function.
+I call cv2.undistort on the frame, using the parameters computed during the camera calibration phase.
+Here's an example of the distortion-corrected image:

 ![alt text][image2]

 ####2.
 Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.
-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `another_file.py`).
-Here's an example of my output for this step.  (note: this is not actually from one of the test images)

 ![alt text][image3]